 The clowns children are seeing everywhere from South Carolina to Maine don’t seem to share Pennywise’s thirst for blood.
 In truth, it’s unclear what precise threat these clowns pose.
 In many of the images posted online, the clowns are almost always standing silently off in the distance, not doing much of anything.
 The fear they create emerges solely from their appearance, their very visibility rendered terrifying to young people in a world where the police, and school attendants, and their parents, tell them there is nothing to see.

 “Clowning,” Eric Lott has written, “is an uncanny kind of activity, scariest when it is most cheerful.”
 The clown’s smile, his forced and immovable whimsy, is precisely what renders him grotesque.
-Sigmund Freud tells us that the uncanny works by making the familiar strange.
+Sigmund Freud tells us that the uncanny renders us uneasy by making the familiar seem strange.
 The uncanny also scares us by reminding us of how strange, and terrifying, the familiar landscape of family, of home, of nation truly are.
-When we are faced with the uncanny, the face we want to believe represents reality morphs into a grinning evil twin, his face mirroring a truth we’d do anything to avoid seeing.
+When we are faced with the uncanny, the face we want to believe represents reality morphs into a grinning evil twin, mirroring a truth we’d do anything to avoid seeing.

 These elusive, uncanny clowns—lurking adults whose unreadable faces beckon gullible children into horrible traps—reflect a reality that Americans wish wasn’t quite so familiar.
 After all, many of the alleged grown-ups in our national room seem incapable of seeing what’s right in front of them: they are unable to discern which threats are real and which are imaginary.
 Both the insidiously quiet creep of climate change, and the alleged onslaught of monstrously rapacious Mexican immigrants are realities for roughly half of the population, and mere ghost stories for the other.
 With tragic regularity, the news features stories where average, every-day people doing every-day things–sitting and reading a book, waiting to pick up his child from school, or dealing with a broken-down car—somehow appeared so monstrous to authorities they felt necessary to respond with a deadly force appropriate for the most dire of threats.